 Examination of a Trade Mark Application

-After an Australian trade mark application is submitted to IP Australia, the trade mark proceeds to examination by the examiner, who is a delegate of the Trade Mark Commissioner.
+After an Australian trade mark application is filed via IP Australia, the application proceeds to the examination phase and is assigned to an examiner, who is a delegate of the Trade Mark Commissioner.

-The job of the trade mark examiner is to assess the application to check whether the requirements for trade mark registration are fulfilled.
+The job of the trade mark examiner is to assess the application to check whether the legislative requirements for trade mark registration are met.
 The main areas of review are:

-- Are the goods and/or services claimed in the application clear and in the correct classes?;
+- The acceptability of the goods and/or services claimed in the application.;

 If all legislative requirements are met, the mark will proceed to acceptance; otherwise, the Office will send details of the objections to registration in an adverse examination report.